lsa-pucrs/disaster-robotics-proalertas.github.io/projects/instor.md

  - aluno 2, advised by Alexandre Amory, role: abcd.
  - aluno 3, advised by Leonel Tedesco, role: abcd.
  - aluno 4, advised by Alexandre Amory, role: abcd.
+ - **currently looking for a interested student.
+It is an ideal project for TCC or master.**

 ## Papers